 Radar ambiguities and sidelobes of the impulse response (Curlander & McDonough 1991) are by definition dependent on scene brightness variations.
 A radar ambiguity is a ghost of a feature that appears elsewhere in the image at reduced brightness.
 Ambiguities affect interferometry by introducing a brightness-dependent phase term to the interferometric phase away from that feature.
 An ambiguity from a bright feature that appears in a dark region can significantly alter the phase.
-It is difficult to quantify the effects of ambiguities a priori; however, the correlation estimate captures it.
-Some ambiguities and sidelobe effects can be reduced in the radar processing by sacrificing resolution.
+It is difficult to quantify the effects of ambiguities and sidelobe effects can be reduced in the radar processing by sacrificing resolution.